Fanbai: History

-During the Song (960-1279), Chan Buddhist monasteries became major Buddhist institutions in particular, and their monastic regulations ensured the perpetuation of fundamental rituals, which included fanbai.
-The Mizong, Tiantai and Pure Land traditions were also particularly influential in shaping the styles of fanbai.
+During the Song (960–1279), Chan Buddhist monasteries became major Buddhist institutions in particular, and their monastic regulations ensured the perpetuation of fundamental rituals, which included fanbai.
+The Zhenyan, Tiantai and Pure Land traditions were also particularly influential in shaping the styles of fanbai.
 During this period, a large number of monastic liturgies were composed, with many of them still being practiced in contemporary times using fanbai, such as the Dabei Chan (大悲懺, "Great Compassion Repentance").
-After the Song (960-1279) and Yuan (1271–1368) dynasties, fanbai and Buddhist music had already undergone a clear differentiation and were moving comprehensively towards popularization.
+After the Song (960–1279) and Yuan (1271–1368) dynasties, fanbai and Buddhist music had already undergone a clear differentiation and were moving comprehensively towards popularization.
 This influenced the development of contemporary secular music, such as various cipai (the name of the tune to which a ci poem is composed) and qupai (fixed melody used in traditional Chinese instrumental or vocal music) compositions of the time.
 A few examples from that time include the cipai titled "Pusa man" (菩薩蠻, lit: "Bodhisattva barbarian"), the qupai "Shuangdiao wu gongyang" (雙調五供養, lit: "Double-toned Five Offerings") as well as the "Pu'an zhou" (普庵咒, lit: "Mantra of Pu'an"), which is a piece in the repertoire of the seven-string guqin.
 By the Ming (1368–1644) and Qing (1644–1912) dynasties, the popularization of Buddhist music and the mutual absorption of secular music had become even more developed.
 For instance, in the 15th year of the Yongle era (1417), Emperor Yongle of Ming promulgated the imperially commissioned "Songs of the Names of the Buddhas, World-Honored Ones, Tathāgatas, Bodhisattvas, and Venerable Ones" (諸佛世尊如來菩薩尊者名稱歌曲) in fifty volumes, ordering all monks in the country to learn and sing them.
 This collection included a large number of northern and southern folk songs that were popular at the time.
 During the late-Ming to early Qing-dynasty period, the eminent monk Yinyuan Longqi transmitted the Ming dynasty style of fanbai to Japan, where it remains the style of chanting used in the Ōbaku Zen tradition of Buddhism he founded.

 Fanbai has continued to be transmitted from the Qing dynasty through to the modern contemporary period, with all rituals and ceremonies in modern Chinese Buddhist practice being conducted through the use of fanbai to perform the respective liturgies.
 In addition, new styles and compositions have also continued to be created.
 A popular modern example of a tune that has been publicized is the Ten Recitations Method (十唸法) taught by Venerable Yinguang, the Thirteenth Patriarch of the Chinese Pure Land tradition, to chant the nianfo.
 In addition, Venerable Yinguang also personally composed several fanbai pieces, such as "Circumambulation Tune" (繞佛調).